2kofawsome/full-stack-chessboard/README.md

 - Wait for more packages to arrive in the mail!

 - Choose side you play as

-- Reed Switch layout

 - Detect Piece movements

-- RFID stuff
+- RFID error testing

 - Pieces to middle to resign/draw

-- Turn on on startup

-- Turn off on power down

 <br>

 ## Description

-A true full stack developer not only runs the database and the website, but builds every part of their project.

-If you do not turn the chess pieces on the lathe and solder the reed switches yourself, how can you ever claim full stack for just running the Raspberry Pi.
+If you do not turn the chess pieces on the lathe and solder the reed switches yourself, how can you ever claim full stack for just setting up frontend and backend.

 <br>